 The Liquid Riot isn’t your typical brewery.
 Their claim to fame as Maine’s first Brewery/Distillery/Resto-Bar has made them the go-to place for someone looking for a bit of everything to try.
 Delicious charcuterie, single malt whiskey, dark IPA beer, specialty cocktails – you name it, they have it!

 I came in one evening for an early dinner and this place was packed.
-I loved the industrial décor and the view into the distillery.
-I grabbed a seat at the bar and ordered a lobster roll, a north spore mushroom toast and a flight of four beer of which my favorite was the Irish Goodbye stout.
+The industrial décor and the view into the distillery were nice touches.
+I grabbed a seat at the bar and ordered a lobster roll, a north spore mushroom toast and a flight of four beers of which my favorite was the Irish Goodbye stout.

 Considering how many products are offered here, quality hasn’t suffered a bit.
 Their Albino White stout is rated as the #1 white stout in Maine.
 Plus, all their whiskeys are handcrafted.